Millennium Challenge Corporation's Nepal Compact: Nepali Congress

 The current ruling party of Nepal, the Nepali Congress gave a justification of 12 points on 15 February 2021 after its central working committee meeting.
 It included that MCC was not as advertised by some sources and leaders.
 The party also made a decision to launch an awareness campaign.
 It reported that MCC was a type of help (aid).
 Nepal would be helped by the construction of transmission lines and other infrastructure to be built as per the agreement.
 The party documents included the timeline of events from the starting of MCC to the release of the documents.
-It included the progress achieved during the governments led by Baburam Bhattarai, KP Sharma Oli, Puspa Kamal Dahal and the fourth term of Sher Bahadur Deuba in 2017.
+It included the progress achieved during the governments led by Baburam Bhattarai, KP Sharma Oli, and the fourth term of Sher Bahadur Deuba in 2017.
 The party said it was necessary to remove the misconception in the general public that led to opposition to the aid.
 The party also requested political parties not to have a dual approach on MCC.

 Many congress leaders spoke publicly on this matter including former party general secretary Shashanka Koirala, Prakash Sharan Mahat, Shekhar Koirala and Ram Chandra Poudel.
 Former party Vice president Bimalendra Nidhi said that having a dual nature, damaged the credibility of the country internationally.
 This was taken seriously by media who reported that Nepal's diplomacy and international relations were in continuous decline in recent years.
 Former finance minister Ram Sharan Mahat said that MCC was a game changer project so there would be no reason for a decline in support.
 Party general secretary, Gagan Thapa said that the party was adamant in its decision.
 He added that the party's perception wouldn't change whether it was in opposition or government.
 He said the party would be in support of rectifying MCC, breaking the illusion it was created for personal profit.
 Congress leader and former Defence minister Minendra Rijal said that the behaviour of Maoists had still not changed and they were thinking of making even Nepali Congress a red Congress.